konveyor/hackfest/forklift/forklift_roadmap_dec21.md

 How to generate the same networks in OpenShift that were available in source?

+## Migrating GPU enabled VMs

+ From Peter Lauterbach:
+“Thinking more about the AI.ML use case that is virtualized on vSphere.
+Customers already have GPU enabled VMs that they are using in AI/ML pipelines for things like training models.

+Is it possible to detect this configuration, and map it into a similarly configured VM on the OCP side?
+Most likely they would be using the same GPU hardware and driver on both sides, but possibly new models on the OCP side.

+I'm trying to elevate my thinking from just the VM mechanics perspective, to "how can we make it easier for customers to move entire applications (that are based on VMs), into OCP.”

 ## OpenStack Advanced Migration Features

 When looking at OpenStack and OpenShift, one can see many similarities.
 The main one is that they split the control and data planes with core services (mysql, oslo vs etcd, kubeapi), infrastructure services (metrics, logging….) and workload services (nova, neutron… vs. pod scheduler, multus…).
 This approach is what allows them to scale massively and offer a broad ecosystem of services.